Thymic stromal lymphopoietin: Discovery

-Gene ontology
+Gene

-TSLP production has been observed in various species, including humans and mice.
-In humans TSLP is encoded by the TSLP gene.
-Alternative splicing of this gene results in two transcript variants.
+TSLP production has been observed in numerous species, including humans and mice.

+In humans, TSLP is encoded by the TSLP gene.
+Alternative splicing of TSLP results in two transcript variants, a long form (lfTSLP, or just TSLP) consisting of 159 amino acid residues, and a short form (sfTSLP) consisting of 63 amino acid residues.
+These variants use different initiation methionine codons and share a carboxy terminus.